pranavkaruvally/linux_package_management_system/README.md

 # Linux Package Management System

-GUI for Verilator is a GUI interface along with installer for verilator.
+This program is a GUI interface along with installer for verilator.
 This program installs the stable version of verilator and also provides a GUI powered by PyQt5.

 ## Installation